thoni56/c-xrefactory/src/NOTES.md

 difference number of arguments, so I'm not sure how smart this "smart" generation technique actually is.

-TODO: Investigate alternativ approaches to this generate "regime".
+TODO: Investigate alternative approaches to this generate "regime".

 #### Compiler defines